SkafteNicki/dtu_mlops/s3_reproducibility/config_files.md

     python reproducibility_tester.py path/to/run/1 path/to/run/2
     ```

-    the script will go over trained weights to see if the match and that the hyperparameters was the same.
+    the script will go over trained weights to see if they match and that the hyperparameters are the same.
     Note: for the script to work, the weights should be saved to a file called `trained_model.pt` (this is the default
-    of the `vae_mnist.py` script, so only relevant if you have changed the saving of the weights)
+    of the `vae_mnist.py` script, so only relevant if you have changed the saving of the weights).

 11. Make a new experiment using a new configuration file where you have changed a hyperparameter of your own
     choice.
 You are not allowed to change the configuration file in the script but should instead be able to provide it